Top 10 Community parody episodes

 But the fact that Community put this much effort into a clip show, of all things, makes this the quintessential episode of the whole lot so far.
 The delivery seems so effortlessly pitched, even if anyone interviewed about this episode will call it the hardest they ever shot.
 That’s the kind of effort that pushes the sensible limits of parody and results in truly transcendent ones like this.

 Community Season 1 to 6 is available to download and stream for free on All 4.
-It is also available to watch online on Amazon Prime Video as part of a £5.99 monthly subscription.
+It is also available to watch online on Amazon Prime Video as part of a Prime membership or a £5.99 monthly subscription and on Netflix UK, as part of an £8.99 monthly subscription.